Task Planning with a Weighted Functional Object-Oriented Network: Task Planning with FOON

-In detail, the algorithm works as follows.
-First, we define a goal node $N_{Goal}$ that pertains to the object that the robot is tasked to prepare.
-All paths to making a specific object will be given as a tree data structure with tree nodes that define a combination of functional units that are needed to make its parent node.
-For the sake of discussion, we refer to these trees as {\it path trees}.
-Each path tree's root node (given in $R$) is a single functional unit whose output object nodes contain the goal node the robot is trying to make.
-We construct varying number of path trees for each functional unit that contains the goal node as an output.
-Initially, these path tree root nodes are appended to a list of path tree nodes $T$.
-Once these root nodes have been identified, we proceed with nodes $t$ in $T$ to build new connections to newer path tree nodes, which we iteratively create and add to the list $T$ until we have covered all levels of dependency (i.e. there is a functional unit that precedes those in $R$) between objects needed to make $N_{Goal}$.
-Equally important, we iterate for each of its input object nodes $N_{Input}$ and identify the functional units $FU_{candidate}$ that produce these input nodes (i.e. functional units that contain the input nodes as output nodes $N_{Output}$).
-For each of these inputs, we build a list $L_{candidates}$ that contains a set of candidate units, which are then appended to a list $L_{prelim}$ that contains each set of $L_{candidates}$.
-Here, we will encounter two cases of operations: there may be more than one functional unit that needs to be executed along with other units to create all necessary input objects (non-mutually exclusive events), or there may be multiple candidate functional units where we can pick either one to execute to create each of the necessary input objects (mutually exclusive events).
-These can be likened to the "AND" and "OR" conditions.
-Therefore, we can assume all path tree nodes of depth 1 or higher may not necessarily have one single functional unit.
+In detail, the algorithm (shown as Algorithm \ref{alg:tree}) works as follows: first, we define a goal node $N_{Goal}$ to the robot.
+Path tree root nodes (given in $R$) comprise of an individual functional unit that contains $N_{Goal}$ as output.
+Initially, these root nodes are appended to a list of path tree nodes $T$.
+For each node $t$ in $T$, we will create and add new tree nodes to $T$ based on their inputs.
+We iterate for each input object node (in $N_{Input}$) and identify functional units $FU_{candidate}$ that produce them (i.e. they contain them as output in $N_{Output}$).
+For each input, their $FU_{candidate}$ is added to a list $L_{candidates}$, which is then appended to a list $L_{prelim}$ that covers units for all inputs.
+When identifying candidates, we will encounter two cases: there may be several functional units that must be executed in tandem with others to create all necessary input objects (\textit{non-mutually exclusive} events), or there may be multiple units that create each input object to choose from (\textit{mutually exclusive} events).
+These can be likened to \textit{AND} and \textit{OR} conditions.
+Therefore, path tree nodes of depth 1 or higher can contain more than one functional unit.
+Using $L_{prelim}$, we then compute the Cartesian product of candidates to create new path tree nodes for each product set of functional units $S$ in $S_{Cartesian}$, where each set meets input object requirements for $t$.
+These new nodes are then added as children of $t$ and appended to $T$.
+The connection between a parent and child node stems from the overlapping of a parent's input objects and the child's output objects.
+The propagation of path trees continues until we have identified all of the objects needed to solve the problem (i.e., until we can no longer add new leaf nodes).